symfony/symfony-docs/reference/configuration/framework.rst

 trusted_proxies
 ~~~~~~~~~~~~~~~

-.. versionadded:: 5.2

-    The ``trusted_proxies`` option was reintroduced in Symfony 5.2 (it had been
-    removed in Symfony 3.3).

 The ``trusted_proxies`` option is needed to get precise information about the
 client (e.g. their IP address) when running Symfony behind a load balancer or a